isabella232/fellowship-program-website-1/_projects/lambda_tiles.md

 #### Coding Phase 1

-- Reimplement Lambnik in Node.js

 The Python bindings for Mapnik are incomplete and not actively maintained.
 The Node version is more complete, including support for vector tiles.

+- Reimplement Lambnik in Node.js
-Outcome: a proof-of-concept raster tile source serving custom data via Node on Lambda.
+- Outcome: a proof-of-concept raster tile source serving custom data via Node on Lambda.

 #### Coding Phase 2

+In this coding phase, you will be configuring, deploying and testing the new Node.js-based Lambnik server.

 - Make raster tile styling configurable (load the Mapnik XML from a configurable source)
 - Streamline and document the deployment process

-Outcome: a basic raster tile source for custom data that could be added to a project in lieu of Windshaft.
+- Outcome: a basic raster tile source for custom data that could be added to a project in lieu of Windshaft.

 #### Coding Phase 3

+In the final coding phase you will be integrating vector tile support.

 - Add vector tile generation
 - Pull layer spec from configurable source